eddiehex/hexo-geek-source/source/about/index.md

 layout: page
 ---

-# About Me
+# Just For Life Records

-Welcome to my geek blog!
-This is where I share my thoughts about technology, programming, and other geeky stuff.
+Welcome to my blog!
+This is where I share my thoughts about technology, programming, and Life.